doprajnasai/Python_Daily_Challenges/README.md

 * **Personalization:** Implemented a custom risk classification system where the final risk level is determined using a combination of conditions (high-risk         transaction count, total transactions, and total spending) instead of relying on a single factor, making the detection more accurate and realistic.
 * Multi-condition decision making** (frequent transactions, large spending, suspicious activity) to determine final risk level

+### ✅Day 8 – Multi-Dimensional Academic Intelligence System

+Concepts Applied

+* Lists for storing student records
+* Tuples for storing each student’s marks, attendance, assignment, and performance index
+* Dictionary for classifying students into At Risk, Average, Good, and Top Performer
+* for loops for generating and classifying student data
+* Conditional statements for applying performance rules
+* Pandas DataFrame for tabular data analysis
+* NumPy for standard deviation and correlation calculation
+* List comprehension for marks normalization
+* Tuples for storing summary values (mean, std deviation, max marks)
+* Personalization: Number of students generated is based on register number (n = 24110011623 % 10 = 3)
+* Multi-condition logic for final academic insight generation